I attended the Vintage Computer Festival Midwest 18 and made some things.

-Starting work on adding a serial module to join the console and telnet inputs, to allow calls through a modem.
+Introducing my Wallops IRC client, then returning to work on the BBS adding a serial module to join the console and telnet inputs to allow calls through a modem.
 I got stuck for a while trying to figure out why writes to the serial port would hang the machine.

 I tweeted asking if anyone would be interested in a Q&A, and to my surprise, I got many Qs to A.